 The last concept I want to touch on is the world of fire alarms.

-Water based hazers are more likely to set off fire alarms, but every fire alarm system is different.
+While water based hazers are more likely to set off fire alarms, every fire alarm system is different.
 If you have beam type detectors, for example, most hazers will set off the alarm system.

 Other types of alarms will be set off by different levels of haze.
 The only real way to be safe is to work with your alarm company and local fire department to figure out what is the best practice for using haze.